1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 3.3 Refined Grains & White Bread

-White bread, bagels, and pastries are made from refined grains, which have been stripped of fiber.
+Bread, pastries and bagels are made from refined grains which have been stripped to remove the fiber.

 Why it slows you down: